emjohnson/DocBook-Publishing-Tools/README.txt

 This repository contains the tools needed for generating output from DocBook XML source files.
-It contains three folers:
+It contains three folders:

 * catalog - an XML catalog used to locate the base stylesheets on a local system

 * lib - a collection of tools used to generate content including: Apache FOP, the Saxxon XSLT processor, the DocBook 5.0 schema, the DocBook XSLT stylesheets, and parts of the Apache Xalan XSLT processor

-* custom - a basic customization layer for the content All of these folder must be placed in a template folder that is the peer of your content folders: doc - book1
+* custom - a basic customization layer for the content

+You must place all of these folder in a template folder that is the peer of your content folders: doc - book1